-6. Loan-backed and structured securities (collectively, loan-backed securities) are stated at amortized cost or the lower of amortized cost or fair value in accordance with the provisions of Statement of Statutory Accounting Principles (SSAP) No. 43R, Loan-backed and Structured Securities, and the Purposes and Procedures Manual of the NAIC Securities Valuation Office.
+6. Loan-backed and structured securities (collectively, loan-backed securities) are stated at amortized cost or the lower of amortized cost or fair value in accordance with the provisions of Statement of Statutory Accounting Principles (SSAP) No. 43-Revised and the Purposes and Procedures Manual of the NAIC Securities Valuation Office.
 The retrospective adjustment method is used to value loan-backed securities where the collection of all contractual cash flows is probable.
 For all other loan-backed securities, the Company uses the prospective adjustment method.

-7. Investments in subsidiary and affiliated companies are stated as follows:

-Investments in insurance affiliated companies are stated at underlying audited statutory surplus adjusted for unamortized goodwill.
-Investments in non-insurance affiliated companies that have no significant ongoing operations other than to hold assets that are primarily for the direct or indirect benefit or use of the reporting entity or its affiliates are stated at audited GAAP equity adjusted to a statutory basis of accounting.
-Investments in non-insurance affiliated companies that have significant ongoing operations beyond holding assets that are primarily for the direct or indirect benefit or use of the reporting entity or its affiliates are stated at audited GAAP equity.
-Unaudited affiliated companies of the reporting entity or its affiliates are non-admitted under prescribed SAP accounting practices.
-Goodwill arising from the acquisition of these subsidiaries or affiliated companies is amortized over a period of ten years.
-Investments in affiliated companies are generally included in stocks.

-8. Other invested assets consist primarily of alternative investments in hedge funds, private equity funds, private and emerging market debt funds, tax credit funds and real estate partnerships.
-Except for investments in certain tax credit funds, these investments are recorded using the equity method of accounting.
-Changes in carrying value as a result of the equity method are reflected as net unrealized capital gains and losses as a direct adjustment to surplus.
-Gains and losses are generally recognized through income at the time of disposal or when operating distributions are received.
-Partnership interests in tax credit funds are held at amortized cost with amortization charged to investment income over the period in which the tax benefits, primarily credits, are utilized.

-9. Accounting for derivatives
+7. Not applicable - The Company does not have any subsidiaries.
+8. Not applicable - The Company does not have any ownership interest in joint ventures, partnerships and limited liability companies.
+9. Not applicable - The Company does not have derivatives.
 10. Insurance premiums are generally earned ratably over the policy term.
 The liability for unearned premiums represents the portion of premiums written relating to the unexpired terms of coverage.
 Such reserves are computed by pro rata methods for direct business and are based on reports received from ceding companies for reinsurance assumed.
 Premiums in course of collection represent agent balances and uncollected premiums from policyholders for current policies in force and policy premiums assumed from others, including amounts placed with affiliates.
-As of December 31, 2019 and 2018, the Company had no liabilities related to premium deficiency reserves.
+As of December 31, 2020 and 2019, the Company had no liabilities related to premium deficiency reserves.
 The Company includes anticipated investment income when calculating its premium deficiency reserves, in accordance with SSAP No. 53, Property-Casualty Contracts - Premiums.
 11. The Company establishes losses and loss expense reserves for reported claims and claims incurred but not yet reported (IBNR).
 Estimating the liability for losses and loss expense reserves involves significant judgment and multiple assumptions.
 Management considers the Company's experience with similar claims, historical trends, economic factors and judicial, legislative and regulatory changes in establishing reserves.
 The Company's losses and loss expense reserves are recorded net of reinsurance and amounts expected to be received from salvage (the amount recovered from property after the Company pays for a total loss) and subrogation (the right to recover payments from third parties).
 Assumptions and estimates for losses and loss expense reserves are updated as new information becomes available.
 Due to the inherent uncertainty in estimating losses and loss expense reserves, the actual cost of settling claims may differ materially from recorded amounts.
-Changes in losses and loss expense reserve estimates are included in results of operations in the period the estimates are revised.
+Changes in losses and loss expense reserve estimates are included in results of operations in the period the estimates are revised. - The Company has some exposure to asbestos and environmental claims arising primarily from the sale of general liability insurance.
+The total business is ceded to the Nationwide Pool according to the pooling arrangement.
 12. The Company has a written capitalization policy for prepaid expenses and purchases of items such as electronic data processing equipment, software, furniture, vehicles, other equipment and leasehold improvements.
 The Company has not modified its capitalization policy from the prior period.
 13. Not applicable as the Company does not write major medical insurance with prescription drug coverage.